ellysh/video-game-bots/InGameBots/protection.md

 3. Search the memory segment that contains the `gLife` variable.
 4. Read a value of the life variable in a loop.
 Write value 20 to variable in case it becomes less than 10.

-This is a souce code of the [`SimpleBot.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/SimpleBot.cpp) application:
+This is a source code of the [`SimpleBot.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/SimpleBot.cpp) application:
 ```C++
 #include "stdafx.h"
 #include <windows.h>